 Pumpkin Pie

 The Eagle Brand® perfect pumpkin pie recipe is my favorite pumpkin pie recipe.
-I made just a few simple tweaks to make it the BEST pumpkin pie you'll ever taste.
+I made just a few simple tweaks to make it taste truly incredible.
 It's the only one you'll ever need and the most wonderful finish to a delicious Thanksgiving meal!

 Author: Kim